allamand/aws-eks-best-practices/content/security/docs/multitenancy.md

 Second, you will likely need to buy or build special tooling to manage all of these clusters.
 In time, managing hundreds or thousands of clusters may simply become too unweildy.

-Finally, creating a cluster per tenant will be slow relative to a creating a namespace.
+Finally, creating a cluster per tenant will be slow relative to creating a namespace.
 Nevertheless, a hard-tenancy approach may be necessary in highly-regulated industries or in SaaS environments where strong isolation is required.

 ## Future directions